modularizer/teebydeeby/README.md

 ## Development Plan
-- [ ] single minified distribution file
+- [x] single minified distribution file
+  - NOTE: does not iclude lz-string, so you'll need to include that in your project if you want to use lz compressed strings
 - [x] Render tables from a variety of pre-loaded data sources
   - [x] JSON (many formats)
   - [x] CSV